Panda381/PicoLibSDK/Readme.txt

-Whether the application starts via the boot3 loader or just via the boot2 loader, in both cases it starts with the start address stored in the second entry of the vector table “_reset_handler“ (the first entry is the stack pointer).
+Whether the application starts via the boot3 loader or just via the boot2 loader, in both cases it starts with the start address stored in the second entry of the vector table "_reset_handler" (the first entry is the stack pointer).
 This code is located in the crt0.S file.

 If core1 is detected, it jumps back to BootROM to go sleep, waiting to be